 Before the Ongoing – Suicide Squad Origins

 Most readers will want to begin with Suicide Squad #1, but there’s actually a plausible lead-in for the truly committed.

 The true origins of the Suicide Squad begin all the way back in Brave and the Bold #25 from 1959!
 While the issue sold for .10 cents at the time, it’s now worth upwards of $1,000.
-Don’t worry, you won’t need it to enjoy the Suicide Squad, but a cool collector’s item nonetheless.
+Don’t worry, you won’t need a print copy to enjoy the Suicide Squad, but a cool collector’s item nonetheless.

 Legends: The Collection #1 to #6

 Legends (1986 to 1987) was the first DC Universe event after Crisis on Infinite Earths (1985).
 The event, written by John Ostrander and Len Wein, marks the introduction of Amanda Waller to the DCU, and sets the stage for the ongoing Suicide Squad, aka Task Force X.

 Note that the most crucial Suicide Squad reference, Secret Origins #14: “The Secret Origin of the Suicide Squad,” is also included in the first Suicide Squad collection below.

 John Ostrander Era Suicide Squad Reading Order (1987 to 1992)